adamcohen3/fines-and-fees-calculator/README.md

 ## Deployment note

-If you attempt to run a copy of the shinyapp locally or remotely, you will need disable blocks of code that enable persistent storage on Dropbox.
+If you attempt to run a copy of the shinyapp locally or remotely, you will need disable code that enable persistent storage on Dropbox (using ctrl-f and "dropbox persistent storage" should locate the relevant sections).
 Or you can create your own [Dropbox token](https://github.com/karthik/rdrop2) to keep persistent storage.